 Title 18 U.S.C. § 3592(d)(3) ("Previous serious drug conviction") where the

 "defendant has previously been convicted of another Federal or State offense involving the manufacture, distribution, importation, or possession of a controlled substance (as defined in section 102 of the Controlled Substances Act

 (21 U.S.C.
 802)) for which a sentence of five or more years of imprisonment was authorized by statute."

 The crime of Transfer of Explosive Materials for Use in a Crime of Violence or Drug Trafficking Crime,

-The crime of knowing transfer of a firearm for use in a crime of violence or drug trafficking crime,
+a crime of violence or a drug trafficking crime.

 Title 18 U.S.C. § 3559(e)(1) calls for a mandatory life sentence for persons convicted of a "federal sex offense" in which a minor is the victim if they have "a prior sex conviction in which a minor was the victim, unless the sentence of death is imposed."